tmvchan/tmvchan.github.io/_posts/2024-03-13-trust-science.md

 ---

 I was recently invited to give a talk at what I call my spiritual alma mater, the [Newman Centre of McGill University](https://newmancentre.org/).
 This is a rough transcript of that talk, minus small ad-libs.
-I mention work from the University and with my peers, but I hope it is clear that these are my opinions alone.
+I mention work from Notre Dame and with my peers, but I hope it is clear that these are my opinions alone.

 ---